-What is Auto Insurance Subrogation?
+What is Insurance Subrogation?

 Insurance subrogation is when an insurance company tries to get back money they paid out to their customer for a claim by going after the person or company responsible for the damage.
 Let’s say you have car insurance and you get into a car accident.
 Your insurance company pays for the damages to your car and your medical bills.
 If the accident was not your fault, your insurance company may try to get the money back from the other driver’s insurance company.